-NAME OF COURSE: Probability and Statistics
+NAME OF COURSE: Probability and Statistics This course may not be taught every year

 PREREQUISITE: Pre Calculus/ Trigonometry or College Algebra

 The student will study descriptive statistical methods of collecting and analyzing numerical data.
 They will use probability along with inferential statistical methods to predict outcomes for a given event.
 Student will also use statistical calculator and/or certain types of computer programs (spreadsheets, statistical packages, etc).
 The student will be expected to research and collect data from sources outside the classroom.
 This course may be eligible for dual credit if both semesters are completed with a C grade average or higher.
 Students should expect the course to require outside preparation DAILY.